 Your podcast is a minefield of gold nuggets.
 And while you may not have realized how much great information can be gleaned from your interviews, let me tell you that there’s more you can do with that content than just stick to podcast directories and podcatchers to serve your listeners.
 If it’s a goldmine so why repurpose?

-In the latest Podcast Consumer report on how consumers discover podcast, the top of the list shows that 73% said they discovered by searching the internet, followed by social media posts.
-And as an OmnyStudio article perfectly said,
+In the latest Podcast Consumer report on how consumers discover podcasts, the top of the list shows that 73% said they discovered by searching the internet, followed by social media posts.
+This OmnyStudio article perfectly said it,

 By publishing every single word that has been spoken in your podcast, you’re giving Google and other search engines more text to index which gives new potential listeners a fighting chance of finding you amongst the hundreds of thousands of other shows out there.

 While it is true that podcast consumption is on the rise, the penetration of this new media may not be where we all wanted it to be just yet.
 Sure, it is a convenient way to consume content, but not all are fond of listening.
 There are still those who would want to read through long detailed blog posts with images that come with them.
 So while search engines are focused on text contents, you might want to make sure you’re covered and you can be found.

 2. Repurpose podcast to take advantage of better engagement when using other formats

 So what exactly can you do to lure those listeners into digging your content?
 How can you repurpose podcast content and reach more people with it?